 It can be frightening to discover that bats are living in your home.
 You might think of calling pest control to have them exterminated.
 Bats, however, cannot be treated like termites or ants, they are protected and cannot be simply exterminated.

 To remove bats we employ a process called exclusion.
-We first find out where the bats are getting inside and seal those openings shut.
+First, we find out how bats get in and then seal the openings.
 A one-way door is installed once they are no longer able to enter.
-This allows them to leave but not reenter.
-This process is not for the faint of heart so It is best to contact a professional who has experience in this field.
+This allows them to leave, but they cannot re-enter.
+This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage